-Learn about: the instinctual nature, impulsive forces and desires of the body and how to subdue and manage these primal energies; the physical body and elementary forces as the source of mind-chatter; how the life forces of the body and the lower psychic energies can be governed and transformed utilizing the breath.
-On this first level of meditation, learn to control the breath so bodily impulses, desires and the body-mind can be properly managed, transformed and purified; the breath will be utilized to guide the higher meditations.
+Learn about the instinctual nature, impulsive forces and urges of the body and how to subdue and manage these primal energies.
+Learn how the life forces of the body and the lower psychic energies can be governed and transformed utilizing the breath.
+On this first level of meditation, learn a focused-connected breathing technique which reveals and subdues the lower primal forces and controls the “chattering mind.”
+The breath will be utilized to guide the higher meditations.

-Recognize: the psychic polarities of the masculine/feminine, or animus/anima in psychology, or feeling/desire of the body-mind and how these dual polarities must be united to experience wholeness; the personal unconscious as being the shadow self (our individual dark side or what Christians refer to as the devil; not to be confused with Satan); how the shadow works to prevent wholeness of being; how to transform, purify and integrate our individual shadow.
+Learn about the psychic polarities of the masculine/feminine, or animus/anima in psychology, or feeling/desire of the body-mind and how these dual polarities must be united to experience wholeness.
+Learn how the personal unconscious is the “shadow self” (our individual dark side or what Christians refer to as the devil; not to be confused with Satan) and how the shadow works to prevent wholeness of being.
+Learn how to transform, purify and integrate the individual shadow.
 This second level of meditation is about transforming personal darkness, spiritualizing our psychology by synthesizing the dual psychic nature; this produces the realization of wholeness, psychological stability and Self-realization.

-Recognize: the aspects of the higher self (reason and conscience) which are active in life; how to control and focus the mind through the breath; how to create real thoughts; how to connect with the Divine Self within (Self-knowledge and Self-Identity); your destiny and how to discontinue creating new destiny which binds us to the world (karma).
-On the third level of meditation, the mind and the unified psychic nature become free of the shadow and habitual patterns, and the conscious self becomes still, pure, peaceful, loving and clear.
-From this state, the Divine can be consciously experienced.
+After completion of Level 1 & 2, the next step is to merge the personal consciousness into the Holy Spirit through a specific, natural whole-body breathing process; this requires skilled focused breathing.
+Learn to live and to BE in the present moment, in the Spirit, with a deep faith and knowing of I AM.
+On the third level of meditation, the mind and the unified psychic nature become free of the shadow and habitual patterns of life, and the conscious self becomes still, pure, peaceful, loving and clear.
+From this state, intuition is awakened and the Divine can be consciously experienced.
 The Divine Presence or Consciousness is a sacred state where we learn to just BE.
 In this state we can feel the presence of the Holy Trinity; and the peace is so deep, the breath almost seems to stop.